A lot of health funds say they offer flexible extras cover. That sounds good, right?

 Well, let’s use an example.
 Imagine a family that needs extras cover.
 Flexible extras cover could come in handy

 Dad Mike works in a warehouse for a logistics company.
 Mum Narelle runs her own business, chases after two kids, and plays social netball on Tuesday nights.

-They’re all covered under a Flex 60 family plan, which means they each get their own separate $1,000 annual
+They’re all covered under Flex 60 (yes, they went for the bigger version of Flex 50), which means they each get their own separate $1,000 annual

 limit – and they can all use it differently.
 This is just as well, because they’re all about to have